MichaelDulin/reading-notes/README.md

 Link to my [Github Portfolio](https://github.com/MichaelDulin)

-> Success is not final, failure is not failure: it is the courage to continue that counts.
+> Success is not final, failure is not fatal: it is the courage to continue that counts.
 >
 >   -Winston S. Churchill